uvacw/inca/doc/howto_scrape.md

 ```
  def run(self,<whatever>):
  ```
-When you write a scrape for an RSS-based website, just inherit the functionalities that are already defined by the class rss.
+When you write a scraper for an RSS-based website, just inherit the functionalities that are already defined by the class rss.
 In addition, we can write our own methods.

 In fact, `(rss)` refers to a class defined in the core of inca: `class rss(Scraper)`.